-Campbell, CALIFORNIA, January 22, 2013—Market research firm Infonetics Research released excerpts from its new Multi-Screen TV Service Deployment Strategies: Global Service Provider Survey, for which Infonetics interviewed pay TV operators about their plans for multi-screen video services and delivering live and file-based video content to subscribers with multiple devices.
+Campbell, CALIFORNIA, February 12, 2014—Market research firm Infonetics Research released excerpts from its latest Multiscreen TV Service Strategies and Vendor Leadership: Global Service Provider Survey, which provides insights into pay-TV operators’ plans for multiscreen video services and delivering live and file-based video content to subscribers with multiple devices.

 MULTISCREEN TV SURVEY HIGHLIGHTS

-For its 24-page multi-screen TV survey, Infonetics interviewed purchase-decision makers at incumbent and cable operators from EMEA, North America, and Asia Pacific in November and December 2012 about their plans for delivering multi-screen video.
-The study provides insights into business drivers and challenges, technological challenges, types of devices and mobile operating systems supported, transcoding and delivery methods, number of broadcast channels and VOD titles offered, and value-added services.
-To buy the report, contact Infonetics: http://www.infonetics.com/contact.asp.
+For its 35-page multiscreen TV study, Infonetics interviewed purchase-decision makers at incumbent, competitive, and independent wireless operators from North America, EMEA, and Asia Pacific about their plans for delivering multiscreen video.
+The study provides insights into business drivers and challenges, technological challenges, types of devices and mobile operating systems supported, transcoding and delivery methods, number of live streaming channels and VOD titles offered, value-added services, and familiarity with and ratings of multiscreen vendors.
+Survey respondents represent 30% of worldwide telecom capex and 24% of revenue.
+To buy the survey, contact Infonetics: http://www.infonetics.com/contact.asp.

 TO BUY REPORTS, CONTACT SALES: